Microsoft-Build-2016/CodeLabs-Data/Module2-GainInsights/README.md

 	 SELECT
 	  category,
 	  title,
-	  SUM(CASE WHEN type = 'view' THEN total ELSE 0 END) AS views, SUM(CASE WHEN type = 'add' THEN total ELSE 0 END) AS adds FROM dbo.ProductLogs GROUP BY title, category
+	  SUM(CASE WHEN type = 'view' THEN totalClicked ELSE 0 END) AS views, SUM(CASE WHEN type = 'add' THEN totalClicked ELSE 0 END) AS adds FROM dbo.ProductLogs GROUP BY title, category
 	END
 	GO